AlexanderFalk/blockchain/README.md

 * Full node - Validate blocks that miners have mined.
 This one has a full copy of the blockchain.
 This is also the node that helps the other nodes to discover each other.
 * Two mining nodes - Storing new transactions in mememory pool and when there're enough of transactions, it'll mine a new block.

-As you see above, we've an idea of using Docker, but without actually using it as a P2P network.
+[As you can see above](#docker-usage), we've an idea of using Docker, but without actually using it as a P2P network.
 We simply couldn't get it up and running probably.
 We also tried with vagrant and virtual machines.
 Here we instantiated 4 VM's, which got the blockchain CLI copied onto them, so they were able to execute it.
 The biggest issue here was that the program was not configured to let the nodes run with separated roles.
 This would've required a lot of changes in the blockchain CLI.
 Below you can see the vagrantfile:
 ```